Meralco Electricity Rates and Your Solar ROI

 Generation Charge

 The largest component of your Meralco bill.
-This is the cost Meralco pays to power generators to produce the electricity it distributes to you.
+This is the cost Meralco pays to power generators to produce electricity.
 Generation charges fluctuate monthly based on fuel costs, plant dispatch, and the Wholesale Electricity Spot Market (WESM) price.
-This component is the primary driver of Meralco rate changes month to month.
+This is the primary driver of Meralco rate changes month to month.

 Transmission Charge